|

 encounter may recruit the healing response.
 Careful analysis may

-The use of a placebo group is now widely
+be far more comforting than immediate diagnosis.
+(6) The use of a placebo group is now widely

 considered by scientists to be crucial in demonstrating that the